awye765/Stanford-ML-Course/Week 3/03-08-Regularization - Intro.md

-# Week 03-08 Logistic Regression - Overfitting
+# Week 03-08 Regularization - Intro

+## The Challenge

+Sometimes the model we create will either <b>underfit</b> or <b>overfit</b> our data, which in both cases impedes the efficiency and accuracy of the model.

 ## What are overfitting and underfitting?

 1. <b>Overfitting</b> means the model matches the training data so closely that the model fails to create new predictions on new data.
+It is accurate on the training set but doesn't perform well on new data.

 2. <b>Underfitting</b> means the model does not even capture the training dataset, so is unlikely to accurately predict values for new data.

-#### Linear Regression Example
+### Linear Regression Example

 <p align = "center">
 <img src=../Images\logregressionOverfitting2.png width=100%>